ctroupin/ctroupin.github.io/figures/illustrations.md

 Looking back at my first creations, I am glad to observe a continuous improvement and the development of a capacity to properly convey a message through a figure or an animation.

+From 2015 to 2016, I was responsible for the creation of graphical material for the [In Situ component](https://github.com/CopernicusMarineInsitu/INSTACTraining) of the Copernicus Marine Environment Monitoring Service ([CMEMS](http://marine.copernicus.eu/)).

 Click on the figure to see other examples.

 <figure>